-Other income (expense) is comprised primarily of interest income and expense.
+Other income (expense) is comprised of interest income and expense and loss on extinguishment of debt.
 Interest income consists of interest earned on our cash deposits.
 Interest expense consists of interest charges on leases and debt.
 These charges include monthly recurring interest on such obligations in addition to non-cash charges.
-Non-cash charges include loss on extinguishment, interest accretion, expensing of debt issuance costs and amortization of discounts on long-term debt to interest expense.
+Non-cash charges include interest accretion, expensing of debt issuance costs and amortization of discounts on long-term debt to interest expense.
+Loss on extinguishment debt related to the refinance of long-term debt during the three months ended March 31, 2022 and 2021.